IUPAC-InChI/InChI/README.md

 ## What is InChI

-**InChI** is a structure-based textual identifier, strictly unique, and non-proprietary, open source and freely accessible.
+**InChI** is a structure-based textual identifier, strictly unique, non-proprietary, open source, and freely accessible.

-**InChI** identifiers describe chemical substances in terms of layers of information – the atoms and their bond connectivity, tautomeric information, isotope information, stereochemistry and electronic charge.
+**InChI** identifiers describe chemical substances in terms of layers of information – the atoms and their bond connectivity, tautomeric information, isotope information, stereochemistry, and electronic charge.

 ![inchi-structure](./Images/inchi_example.jpg)
 ![inchi-example](./Images/inchi_example2.png)

-With is fixed length of 27 characters the **InChIKey** — the hashed version of the **InChI** — allows for a compact representation and usage in databases or search engines.
+With its fixed length of 27 characters the **InChIKey** — the hashed version of the **InChI** — allows for a compact representation and usage in databases or search engines.

 **InChI** is used by most of the large chemical databases and software applications handling many millions of chemical structures.